Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Conclusion

 \section{Conclusion}

 In conclusion, we have studied tunneling ionization of model atoms in intense 2D laser fields such as orthogonally-polarized two-color ones and circularly-polarized ones.
-In the semiclassical picture relating to SFA-based electron trajectories, the electron which tunnels out of the laser-Coulomb-formed barrier, usually has a non-vanishing imaginary part of the exit position.
-We have shown that this imaginary position plays an important role in the probability amplitudes of the tunneling event, and tunneling in 2D laser fields is preferred as this imaginary position is small.
-With this imaginary position, the condition for the local most-probable tunneling route which corresponds to the local maximal amplitude in PMD is obtained.
-It can be used to resolve relevant routes from all of electron trajectories relating to tunneling, and is verified with comparing with TDSE simulations at diverse laser parameters and field forms.
+In a semiclassical picture relating to SFA-based electron trajectories, the electron which tunnels out of the laser-Coulomb-formed barrier, usually has a non-vanishing imaginary part of the exit position.
+We have shown that tunneling in 2D laser fields is preferred as this imaginary part is small.
+A condition for the local most-probable tunneling route which corresponds to the regions of large amplitude in PMD is obtained.
+It characterizes the properties of relevant routes and can be used in analytical treatments.

-We also compare the local most-probable route with the predictions of the classical limit, and the single-color limit where it is assumed that the main component of the 2D laser field with larger laser amplitudes dominates in tunneling.
-For the same longitude momentum $p_x$, when the classical limit underestimates the corresponding transverse momentum $p_z$, the single-color limit overestimates that.
-Different from the intuitive preassumption that ``tunneling is preferred for a smaller tunneling time (i.e., the imaginary part of the saddle-point time)", the local most-probable route emerges with a larger tunneling time.
-By comparison, the predictions of the single-color limit agree with this preassumption.
-These comparisons reveal the important and complex modulation of the minor component of the 2D laser field in tunneling.

-As the Keldysh parameter decreases, this local most-probable route begins to approach and finally agrees with the classical one, with these two criterions of the minimal imaginary position versus imaginary time working together.
-Our approaches for identifying the local most-probable route can also be used for cases where the Coulomb effect is remarkable such as ATI in elliptical laser fields and OTC fields with larger time delay.
+We have also compared the local most-probable route with the predictions of the classical limit, and the partial-decoupling approximation where it is assumed that the main component of the 2D laser field with large amplitude dominates in tunneling.
+For the same longitude momentum $p_x$, when the classical limit underestimates the corresponding transverse momentum $p_z$, the partial-decoupling approximation overestimates that, with revealing the important modulation of the minor component of the 2D field in tunneling.
+As the Keldysh parameter decreases, this local most-probable route begins to approach and finally agrees with the classical one.
+Our approaches for identifying the local most-probable route can also be used for cases where the Coulomb effect is marked such as ATI in elliptical laser fields and OTC fields with larger time delay.

-This route, along with its manifestation on PMD, i.e., the local maximal amplitude, provides a perspective for quantitatively studying the dynamics of tunneling at different timing in strong 2D laser fields.